Characteristic Evolution and Matching: Cauchy-Characteristic Matching

-These advantages have been realized in model tests (see Sections~\ref{sec:1dccm} -- \ref{sec:linccm}), but CCM has not yet been achieved in fully nonlinear 3-dimensional general relativity.
-The early attempts to implement CCM in general relativity involved the Arnowitt--Deser--Misner (ADM)~\cite{adm} formulation for the Cauchy evolution.
-The major problem was later traced to a pathology in the way boundary conditions have traditionally been applied in ADM codes.
-Exponentially growing instabilities introduced at boundaries have emerged as a major problem common to all ADM code development.
+These advantages have been realized in model tests (see Sections~\ref{sec:1dccm}\,--\,\ref{sec:linccm}), but CCM has not yet been achieved in fully nonlinear 3-dimensional general relativity.
+The early attempts to implement CCM in general relativity employed the Arnowitt--Deser--Misner (ADM)~\cite{adm} formulation, with explicit lapse and shift, for the Cauchy evolution.
+A major problem in this application has since been identified with the weakly hyperbolic nature of this system.
+Even at the analytic level of the Cauchy problem there are secularly growing modes with arbitrarily fast rates, i.e. the Cauchy problem is ill-posed.
+Such power law instabilities of the Cauchy problem can be converted to exponentially growing instabilities by the introduction of lower order or nonlinear terms.
+See~\cite{weak} for discussions relevant to the stability of the ADM formulation.

-Linearized studies~\cite{belath,cauchboun,apples2} of ADM evolution-boundary algorithms with prescribed values of lapse and shift show the following: \begin{itemize} \item On analytic grounds, those ADM boundary algorithms which supply values for all components of the metric (or extrinsic curvature) are inconsistent. \item A consistent boundary algorithm allows free specification of the transverse-traceless components of the metric with respect to the boundary. \item Using such a boundary algorithm, linearized ADM evolution can be carried out in a bounded domain for thousands of crossing times without sign of an exponential growing instability but with error that grows secularly in time. \end{itemize} The linearized evolution satisfied the original criterion for robust stability that there be no exponential growth when the initial Cauchy data and free boundary data are prescribed as random numbers (in the linearized regime)~\cite{cauchboun} .
-However, it was subsequently shown that ADM is only weakly hyperbolic so that in the linear regime there are instabilities which grow as a power law in time.
-In the nonlinear regime, it is symptomatic of weakly hyperbolic systems that such secular instabilities become exponential.
+Such behavior can also be made worse by the imposition of boundary conditions.
+Linearized studies~\cite{belath,cauchboun,apples2} of ADM evolution-boundary algorithms with prescribed values of lapse and shift have shown the following: \begin{itemize} \item On analytic grounds, those ADM boundary algorithms which supply values for all components of the metric (or extrinsic curvature) are inconsistent. \item A consistent boundary algorithm allows free specification of the transverse-traceless components of the metric with respect to the boundary. \item Using such a boundary algorithm, linearized ADM evolution can be carried out in a bounded domain for thousands of crossing times without sign of exponential growth, even though there are the secularly growing modes whose rates increase with resolution. \end{itemize}

+Such results contributed to the early belief that long term evolutions might be possible by means of ADM evolution.
+The linearized tests satisfied the original criterion for robust stability, i.e. that there be no exponential growth when the initial Cauchy data and free boundary data are prescribed as random numbers (in the linearized regime)~\cite{cauchboun}.
+However, it was subsequently shown that the weakly hyperbolic nature of ADM led to uncontrolled power law instabilities.
+In the nonlinear regime, it is symptomatic of weakly hyperbolic systems that such instabilities become exponential.
 This has led to refined criteria for robust stability as a standardized test~\cite{apples2}.

 CCM cannot work unless the Cauchy and characteristic codes have robustly stable boundaries.
 This is necessarily so because interpolations continually introduce short wavelength noise into the neighborhood of the boundary.
 It has been demonstrated that the PITT characteristic code has a robustly stable boundary (see Section~\ref{sec:stability}), but robustness of the Cauchy boundary has only recently been studied.